realifetech/android-sdk/README.md

 # Setup SDK

-The SDK is composed of 2 phases: setup & functionality.
+The SDK is composed of 2 phases: Configuration & Functionality.

-## Setup

 ### Configuration